 Embedding Cash First Approaches, 25th November 2021

-Speakers will discuss how practical resources like the ‘Worrying About Money?’ leaflets and Money Counts training courses are helping to build confidence to have ‘quality conversations’ and make active referrals to financial advice and support when someone is financial insecurity.
+Speakers discussed how practical resources like the ‘Worrying About Money?’ leaflets and Money Counts training courses are helping to build confidence to have ‘quality conversations’ and make active referrals to financial advice and support when someone is financial insecurity.